Menu

 Educational Session Requirements

-• Cohort participants will attend up to five educational sessions in 2023.
+• Cohort participants must attend three educational sessions.

 • Educational sessions are comprised of in-person and online gatherings.